abhivermanit/Data-Architecture---Cloud/AWS.md

 - echo "Apache Web Server launched in Public Subnet">index.html (this texts get stored in the file and displays the output also)
 - Route Table is the set of rules where the network traffic is directed.
 - resources in the VPC(EC2) and the internet, this connection is established using the internet Internet gateway
+- Just like a city can have different neighborhoods with different rules (e.g., traffic flow, security), a VPC can have subnets with different access control rules
+  (public or private).
+- Each neighborhood (subnet) can have its own road system (IP addressing), and the roads are controlled by traffic signs (network ACLs and route tables).

 # Custom VPC setup